LVN-to-ADN Nursing Transition AAS Degree

 |Select one of the following:||3|

 |BIOL-2420||Microbiology for Non-Science Majors||4|

 |RNSG-2539||Health Care Concepts IV||5|

 Note: If student does not have college credit for VN courses, he/she can obtain credit for the VN electives through the credit for prior learning process.
 Students with less than 15 semester credit hours should take PSYC-1300 Learning Frameworks.
 Otherwise, students should take PSYC-2301 General Psychology

-To be eligible to take the National Council Licensure Examination-RN and qualify as a registered nurse, students must attain a grade of C or better in all courses, nursing and non-nursing.
+To be eligible to take the National Council Licensure Examination-RN and qualify as a registered nurse, students must attain a grade of 75 or better in all RNSG courses, nursing and C in non-nursing.

 Support courses must be completed prior to or taken concurrently with nursing courses as outlined each semester in the curriculum plan.